jupyter-on-openshift/www-jupyteronopenshift-org/source/jupyter-project-images/loading-the-templates.rst

     jupyter-notebook

-The template can be used from the command line using the ``oc new-app`` command, or from the OpenShift web console by selecting *Add to Project*.
+The template can be used from the command line using the ``oc new-app`` command, or from the OpenShift web console by selecting *Add to Project* and then *Select from Project*.